 Wi-fi on planes is getting better, faster and more reliable

 The infrastructure to make wi-fi work on planes is revolutionary.
 And it is getting faster and more reliable.
 On US domestic journeys, JetBlue offers speeds of up to 12Mbps for free while Virgin America and Delta’s subscription-based services boast up to 15Mbps.
 And in Europe, Lufthansa has been delivering wi-fi speeds of over 16Mbps to passengers.
-As the industry increasingly recognises the need to offer competitive differentiation, wi-fi you can rely on will play a part in who you buy your ticket with.
+As the industry increasingly recognizes the need to offer competitive differentiation, wi-fi you can rely on will play a part in who you buy your ticket with.